hardikajmani/Adaptive-Learning/README.md

   4) It will decrease the level on each incorrect answer.
   5) A final step with score and further action is printed.

 Scope:  1) Combined with the power of Machine Learning and Big Data this can be applied to various evaluation system.
         2) Further research can be done on making it more effecient and practically applicable.

+p.s. - Find pictures of actual application in screenshots folder